pkirkham/pkirkham.github.io/_posts/blog/2018-03-31-jumping-onto-ryzen-bandwagon.md

 	<figcaption><strong>ASRock X370 Killer SLI BIOS 4.60 Ryzen 7 1700 overclocked to 3750 MHz.</strong></figcaption>
 </figure>

 In the updated BIOS 4.60, to set p-state overclocking it is necessary to use AMD CBS mode for overclocking.
 This can be found at Advanced/AMD CBS/Zen Common Options/Custom Pstates.
 Set the CPU voltage to Offset mode, with Auto offset value.
-In the [path] set the P0 state to your desired overclock.
-Leave other p-states unchanged.
-The two values that you need to change are the VID and FID which are the voltage and frequency multipliers respectively.
-I have set VID to 1.375 volts (VID = 0x1C in hex) and FID to 37.5 (FID = 0x96 in hex).

 <figure>
 	<a href="{{ site.url }}/images/ASRock X370 Killer SLI BIOS Voltage.jpg" data-lightbox="image-5" data-title="ASRock X370 Killer SLI BIOS 4.60 voltage and CBS overclock settings.">